 The State Performance Plan Indicator Guide provides convenient access to information on the California State Performance Plan Indicators.
-The current SPPI Guide aligns with the new California State Performance Plan spanning the 2020-2021 through 2025-2026 school years.
-This resource includes a collection of individual handouts for each of the 14 State Performance Plan indicators reported in the local-level Annual Performance Report (APR).
+This version of the SPPI Guide was initially released in November 2022 to align with the new California State Performance Plan spanning the 2020-2021 through 2025-2026 school years.
+This resource includes a collection of individual handouts for each of the 14 State Performance Plan indicators reported in the local-level Annual Performance Report (APR), as shown below.
 Each handout will outline the essential elements of the specified indicator, including definition, data source, calculation, targets, and connections to related processes.
 The goal of this guide is to support school leaders in analyzing the wide range of valuable data provided within the APR in order to improve the quality of education for all students, with an emphasis on students with disabilities.
 For this reason, a distinctive version of the SPPI Guide will be released annually to align with the current year APR.
-Additional information and tips regarding this guide are included below:
+Additional information and tips on the use of this guide are included below: